zZissou/rails_bog_app-1/README.md

 Rails.application.routes.draw do
   root to: "creatures#index"

-  get "/creatures", to: "creatures#index" get "/creatures/new", to: "creatures#new"
+  get "/creatures", to: "creatures#index", as: "creatures" get "/creatures/new", to: "creatures#new", as: "new_creature"
-  post "/creatures", to: "creatures#create" end
+  post "/creatures", to: "creatures#create"

+end
 ```